 Dangerous 3: Asteroid Shimsham: if the ship is near enough to an asteroid, large space station or a planet of 1 hex size, it can attempt to use the body to a combat advantage.
 The pilot flies behind the body, momentarily disappearing from view, but then radically changes direction and appears from an unexpected and advantageous direction.
-He rolls a DC16; Space Pilot; Flight Computer, with an advantage if he has a higher Tactics Asset, but a disadvantage if he has a lower one than the other pilot.
+He rolls a DT16; Space Pilot; Flight Computer, with an advantage if he has a higher Tactics Asset, but a disadvantage if he has a lower one than the other pilot.
 If the roll succeeds, then the maneuvering ship gains an advantage to all firing and scanner tasks for the turn and the enemy has a disadvantage against it for the same tasks on its next turn.
-If the roll fails, the pilot must make a DC12 Space Pilot; Flight Computer, roll or crash into the body.
+If the roll fails, the pilot must make a DT12 Space Pilot; Flight Computer, roll or crash into the body, taking rolls on the spacecraft damage table, without armor or penetration modification.

 Go Dark: The Engineer can power down all obvious energy systems on board to attempt to avoid detection.
 The Engineer must roll a DT12; Ship Drives; S-Drive, or else it noticeably fails.
-A Dark Ship moves 1/3 its normal movement, cannot shoot or attempt any Maneuvers but any enemy scanner attempts are at a 1 disadvantage for each 4 points the rolls exceeds target. their next turn.
+A Dark Ship moves 1/3 its normal movement, cannot shoot or attempt any Maneuvers but any enemy scanner attempts are at a 1 disadvantage for each Special Success. their next turn.
 Going Dark immediately makes a ship unidentified, requiring reacquiring Identification before it can be locked.

 Boost Engines: The Engineer can pour in excess power to the S-Drive to gain extra speed.
 He rolls DT 12; Ships Drives; S-Drive.
-If successful, the ship gains 1d4 extra hexes of movement this turn plus 1 hex per 4 points rolled above task target, if it fails, the S-Drive becomes damaged.
+If successful, the ship gains 1d4 extra hexes of movement this turn plus 1 hex per 4 points rolled above task target, if it fails, the ship receives a Drive Marker.

 Boost Beam: The Engineer can pour extra power into a ship's laser to increase penetration.
 He rolls DT 12 Ship Drives; S-Drive, if successful, 1 laser weapon will increase its PEN by 10 at Effective and Long range, 5 and Extreme for the turn, plus additional 5 pen per 4 points rolled about task target at any range.
-If it fails, the weapon becomes damaged.
+If it fails, the ship receives a Gunnery Marker.

+Boost Field: the Engineer or the Astrogator can boost the effect of the Protonic Burst Field by DT: 16 Electronics or Astrogation; Astrogation Computer.
+Success means the chance to block an attack increases by 1 for the next enemy turn.
+Failure means the ship receives an Astrogation Marker.
 Additional Maneuvers: players may suggest/attempt new maneuvers, it is up to the space judge to allow or deny them and to set the required rolls.
 Remember, none should allow a benefit without a risk or a cost.